smikhalevski/doubter/README.md

 // → 42
 ```

-You can throw `ValidationError` inside the transformation callback to notify parser that transformation cannot be
+Throw a `ValidationError` inside the transformation callback to notify parser that transformation cannot be successfully
-successfully completed:
+completed:

 ```ts
 d.string().transform(val => {